 SRS BGD Edition kicks off in Àger, Spain

-Pal Takats is looking to seal his victory in the popular sports class series
+Pál Takáts is looking to seal his victory in the popular sports class series

-28 August, 2025, by Cross Country | Photo: Martin PetzThe Sports Class Racing Series (SRS) heads to Ager at the beginning of September for the final event of the 2025 season.
+28 August, 2025, by Cross Country | Photo: Martin PetzThe Sports Class Racing Series (SRS) heads to Àger at the beginning of September for the final event of the 2025 season.
 The overall winners will be decided here.
-Pal Takats, flying for Ozone, is currently lying first.
-Luke Nicol, flying for Gin Gliders, is in second place while Riley Ferré, also flying for Gin, is hoping to make up an extra 21 points to take the top spot on the women’s podium.
+Pál Takáts, flying for Ozone, is currently in first place.
+Luke Nicol, flying for Gin Gliders, is in second place.
+Magdalena Janaway leads the women’s rankings, but is flying at the World Championships so will not be at Àger.
+Riley Ferré will be hoping to make up the 21-points that separate them in the overall rankings to take the women’s season win.

 The Gin and Ozone teams are going to be battling it out for the manufacturers’ trophy, with Team Terror, AirTribune and Naviter not far behind them.
 The event runs from 31 August to 7 September.

 Among the competitors are two father-sons – the Goldsmiths (Bruce and Tyr) and the Janaways (Brett and Mark).
 Who will triumph – youth or experience?
-Bruce Goldsmith is not only taking part but also partnering the event and giving a talk about life behind the scenes at BGD.
+Bruce Goldsmith is not only taking part but partnering the event and giving a talk about life behind the scenes at BGD.

 The SRS series is a high-level FAI Cat 2 competition for sports class (EN-B and EN-C) pilots who want to race on a level playing field.
 EN-D and comp wings are not permitted.
 There are 135 pilots registered, with 13 women and 30 teams taking part.